LeeyaD/rb130/written_prep.md

 a_method { |name| puts "hello, #{name}" }
 ```

-11. How do we check if a block is passed into a method? - DONE
+11. How do we check if a block is passed into a method?
 We can call `Kernel#block_given?` which will return `true` if a block has been passed in or `false` otherwise.

-12. Why is it important to know that methods and blocks can return closures? - DONE
+12. Why is it important to know that methods and blocks can return closures?
 Because a returned closure (Proc or lambda) can be saved to a variable, which can then be managed like any other object.
 It's the programming concept in action; chunks of code that can be saved and executed later.
 *mention bindings being passed around too

-13. What are the benefits of explicit blocks? - DONE
+13. What are the benefits of explicit blocks?
 The increased flexibility.
 When they become named objects we can pass them around, reassign them, and execute them at a later time--as many times as we want--in other scopes.

-14. Describe the arity differences of blocks, procs, methods and lambdas. - DONE
+14. Describe the arity differences of blocks, procs, methods and lambdas.
 Arity refers to the rule regarding the number of arguments that have to be passed.
 Blocks & Procs have **lenient arity** which means no errors are raised if too many or too few arguments are passed to them.
 When passed more arguments than there are parameters, they'll ignore the extra arguments.
 When passed fewer arguments than there are parameters, they'll set their extra parameters to `nil`).
 Methods & Lambdas have **strict** arity, meaning the number of arguments passed must match the number of parameters being defined, otherwise, an ArgumentError will be raised.

----- All notes up to here have been added to Anki deck ---------
------ LEFT OFF HERE---------
-# REVIEW once more, THEN ADD to Anki deck
+15. How do we specify a block argument explicitly?
+By prepending the unary & to a parameter in a method definition.

-16. What does the unary`&` do when in the method parameter? / How do we specify a block argument explicitly?
+16. What does the unary`&` do when in the method parameter?
-Prepended to a method parameter, it creates an optional explicit block parameter that converts a block argument into a "simple" Proc object if one is provided.
-This allows us to manage the block, which is now a Proc object, within the method like any other object* -- it can be reassigned, passed to other methods, and invoked many times.
-*`&` is dropped when referring to the parameter inside the method.
+Prepended to a method parameter, it creates an optional explicit block parameter that converts a block argument into a "simple" Proc object.
+This allows us to manage the block (now a Proc object) within the method like any other object to be reassigned, passed to other methods, etc. The `&` is dropped when referring to the parameter inside the method.
 ```ruby
 def a_method(&block)
   block.call